MicrosoftDocs/azure-stack-docs/AKS-Hybrid/support-policies.md

 For workload-specific configurations or packages, you should use [Kubernetes `daemon sets`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).

-Using Kubernetes privileged `daemon sets` and init containers enables you to tune/modify or install third-party software on cluster agent nodes.
+When you use Kubernetes privileged `daemon sets` and init containers, you can tune/modify or install third-party software on cluster agent nodes.
 For example, you can add custom security scanning software or update `sysctl` settings.

 While this path is recommended if the above requirements apply, AKS hybrid engineering and support can't help with troubleshooting or diagnosing modifications that render the node unavailable because of a custom-deployed `daemon set`.